golioth/reference-design-coldchain/README.rst

 The following settings should be set in the Device Settings menu of the `Golioth Console`_.

-``LOOP_DELAY_S``
-   Adjusts the delay between sensor readings.
+``LOOP_DELAY_S`` Adjusts the delay between sending reading to Golioth.
+Each time this delay passes, cached GPS/Temperature readings will be uploaded (along with battery info if applicable).
 Set to an integer value (seconds).

    Default value is ``5`` seconds.

 ``GPS_DELAY_S``
-   Adjusts the delay between recording GPS readings.
+   Adjusts the delay between caching GPS readings.
 Set to an integer value (seconds).

    Default value is ``3`` seconds.